Bobby Gerhart: NASCAR

 He made his NASCAR debut in 1983 at Pocono, finishing thirty-eighth in the Henley Gray-owned Buick.
-He ran Winston Cup races at Pocono, Dover International Speedway, North Wilkesboro Speedway, Michigan International Speedway, and Daytona International Speedway over the next five years in the #71, #85, #25, and #59 Chevrolets with a best finish of 19th.
+He ran Winston Cup races at Pocono, Dover International Speedway, North Wilkesboro Speedway, Michigan International Speedway, and Daytona International Speedway over the next five years in the No. 71, No. 85, No. 25, and No. 59 Chevrolets with a best finish of nineteenth.

-He made his first starts in the NASCAR Busch Series in 2001, driving four times in his #65 and having a best finish of 22nd.
+He made his first starts in the NASCAR Busch Series in 2001, driving four times in his No. 65 and having a best finish of 22nd.
 In 2009, Gerhart returned again to NASCAR in the Nationwide Series to drive the #75 for Bob Schacht.
 At his first race at Talladega Superspeedway, he qualified fifth and ran in the top-twenty for most of the day before wrecking.
 In 2013, it was announced that Gerhart would attempt to qualify for the DRIVE4COPD 300 in a car owned by him and his brother William Gerhart, numbered 85.
 However, Gerhart failed to qualify.
 Gerhart ran a few Nationwide Series races later in the year.

 He qualified for the 2014 DRIVE4COPD 300, finishing 33rd.
-Gerhart failed to qualify his first 2 attempts at Daytona and Talladega in his own 85 car.
+Gerhart failed to qualify his first two attempts at Daytona and Talladega in his own No. 85 car.
 Gerhart was named as the driver of the JD Motorsports No. 0 Chevrolet Camaro replacing Harrison Rhodes in Chicagoland.
 Gerhart qualified for the July race in Daytona, finishing 22nd.
 In October, Gerhart made his first NASCAR Camping World Truck Series start since 1996 driving the 36 truck for MB Motorsports with sponsorship from long time partner Lucas Oil.
-Gerhart finished 12th after spending most of the race towards the front of the field.
-Gerhart plans to do the Daytona triple in 2016, running the ARCA race, the NASCAR Camping World Truck race, and the Xfinity Series race.
+Gerhart finished twelfth after spending most of the race towards the front of the field.
+Gerhart planned to do the Daytona triple in 2016, running the ARCA race, the NASCAR Camping World Truck race, and the Xfinity Series race.

 Personal life

 Gerhart's brother Billy serves as his crew chief.
-Their father is former Eastern Modified champion Bobby Gerhart, Sr. Gerhart, Sr. began his racing career in Pennsylvania in 1954, and was inducted into the Eastern Motorsport Press Association Hall of Fame in 2002.
+Their father is former Eastern Modified champion Bobby Gerhart Sr. Gerhart, Sr. began his racing career in Pennsylvania in 1954, and was inducted into the Eastern Motorsport Press Association Hall of Fame in 2002.
 Other family members in racing include Deacon Gerhart and Dave Gerhart.
 Gerhart owns Bobby Gerhart's Truck World, a used truck dealership in his hometown.

 Prior to the start of the 2020 season, Gerhart suffered a heart attack, forcing him into retirement.